monotone-studio/monotone/README.md

 - Delete or Update events by primary key when necessary (but rarely or never needed)
 - Read events serially or by time as fast as possible
 - Efficiently store and manage large volumes of data using partitions
-- Efficiently compress data
+- Efficiently compress and encrypt data
-- Transparently update partitions or recompress data without blocking readers and writers
+- Transparently update partitions and recompress, decrypt data without blocking readers and writers
 - Extend disk space without downtime by plugging additional storage
 - Transparently work on top of S3
-- Understand Hot and Cold data patterns
+- Make sense of Hot and Cold data patterns

 Monotone provides simple [C API](monotone/main/api/monotone.h).